normanfeltz/php-Minecraft-Skin-Render/README.md

 php Minecraft 3D Skin Renderer
 =====================

-***This fork by Rodney.
-I've submitted a pull request back to Gyzie - if this is accepted then this fork will become redundant.***

-*Readme from Gyzie follows (with an edit by Rodney)*

 Render a 3D view of a Minecraft skin using PHP.

 Project first developed by <a href="https://github.com/supermamie/php-Minecraft-3D-skin" target="_blank">supermamie</a>.
 Later transalated to English by <a href="https://github.com/cajogos/php-Minecraft-3D-Skin-Renderer" target="_blank">cajogos</a>.

-My goal is to fix some issues and hopefully create full support for the 1.8 skins (1.8 support is now partly done).
+My goal was to fix some issues and hopefully create full support for the 1.8 skins (1.8 support is partly done).

+*I'm no longer working on this project.
+I will however look into your pull-requests.*

 ### Example of URL:
 The URL containing most of the options:<br/>